gubanotorious/webhook-proxy/README.md

 Webhook proxy to route and debug webhook calls to a local dev environment

 ## Overview
 In developing solutions that rely on third-party webhooks, often those third-parties will require a SSL webhook address with a valid SSL certificate, even when using a sandbox / test environment.
-This is a quick proxy that can be hosted publically that can take advantage of a shared SSL certificate to meet the third-party requirements and route the request to a specified target.
+This is a quick proxy that can be hosted externally with a domain / SSL cert to meet third-party requirements and route the request to a specified non-SSL target url.

 ## Usage
 #### Modify appsettings.json to configure: